250 Entrepreneurs, 400 Jobs: How Social Good Spearheads Economic Growth

 An eclectic choir that unites people from all walks of life through music.
 A mentoring programme that teaches teens employability skills.

-These diverse ventures can be found in Allia’s Future Business Centres, which support organisations on a mission to make positive impact on people, planet or place.
+These diverse ventures can be found in Allia’s Future Business Centres, which support organizations on a mission to make positive impact on people, planet or place.
 Together, their two campuses have incubated more than 400 ventures, generating 70 new startups and creating more than 200 jobs.

 “By bringing people together with a common mission, more happens: more impact, more economic growth, more sustainability,” said Martin Clark, Deputy CEO and Development Director at Allia.